sangvishtechnologies/udemy-clone/README.md

 If you want to enter the eLearning sector and build a platform that encourages learning and advancement, Sangvish Udemy Clone is the ideal solution to get you started.

-Discover the ultimate eLearning platform – explore our website now! - https://sangvish.com/udemy-clone/
+Discover the ultimate eLearning platform – click to watch our **LIVE DEMO** now! - https://sangvish.com/udemy-clone/

 **Book a Free Consultation via,**